yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL unguided - Continuous delivery in VSTS and Azure.md

 ## After the hands-on lab

-You should follow all steps provided *after* attending the hands-on lab
+You should follow all steps provided *after* attending the hands-on lab.

-### Task 1: Delete Resources
+### Task 1: Delete resources

 1. Now since the hands-on lab is complete, go ahead and delete all of the Resource Groups that were created for this Hackathon.
 You will no longer need those resources and it will be beneficial to clean up your Azure Subscription.